 His Eminence, Archbishop MARK was consecrated to the Holy Episcopacy on December 5, 2004.
-His consecrating bishops included His Beatitude Ignatius IV at the Patriarchal Cathedral in Damascus, Syria as well as numerous Metropolitans of the Greek Orthodox Patriarchate of Antioch.
+His consecrating bishops included His Beatitude Ignatius IV (Orthodox Patriarch of Antioch) at the Patriarchal Cathedral in Damascus, Syria as well as othetr numerous Metropolitans of the Greek Orthodox Patriarchate of Antioch.
 He was enthroned at St. George Cathedral in Toledo, Ohio on August 25, 2005 and served as Bishop of the Diocese of Toledo and the Midwest of the Antiochian Orthodox Christian Archdiocese of America.

 Archbishop MARK served as priest of St. John the Evangelist Church in Beaver Falls, Pennsylvania from 1997 to 2000.
 In January of 2001, he was assigned to St. George in Grand Rapids, Michigan.

 Archbishop MARK was born on June 22, 1958 in New Albany, Indiana.
 He was baptized in Our Lady of Perpetual Help Roman Catholic Church in 1958 and confirmed when he was nine.
 He attended elementary school at our Lady of Perpetual Help and graduated from New Albany High School in 1976.
 He completed his Bachelor of Arts degree at Oral Roberts University in Tulsa, Oklahoma in 1985.
 In 1987, he was awarded a Master of Arts degree in Biblical Literature from Oral Roberts University and accepted the position of Adjunct Professor of Old Testament at Oral Roberts University.